AlienGFX/AITools/README.md

-README.md
+# AITools

 Automated Installer Tools (AITools) is a shell script which allows to automatically install the following products :
 - A NFS share with nfs-common nfs-kernel-server packages
 - An ISCSI lun with iscsitarget iscsitarget-dkms open-iscsi packages
 - BackUPPC with backuppc package which saving nfs share from SRV-NFS into iscsi lun to SRV-ISCSI
 - Update and Upgrade all Debian servers
 - Install CSGO server
 - Save and restore with Backup PC utilities
 - Mount and umount hard disk
 - Stop/start/restart service
 - Monitor the server
 - Check if the rootkey has been deployed of nodes

+# Example action of this script
 <install|uninstall|configure|reset>
 It also configure every packages :